philh1962/PL-900-Microsoft-Power-Platform-Fundamentals/Instructions/Labs/LAB[PL-900]_M06Lab01_PVA.md

 8. Close the **Test bot** window.

 9. Select **Topics**.
 Topics are subjects the bot can understand and reply to.
 They have at least one trigger phrase that the bot can recognise.
 The bot comes with some sample user topics and some system topics.
 (The default greeting above came from the Greeting system topic, which has more than 50 trigger phrases - Hello, Hi, Good morning, Hi there, etc.  All these phrases would trigger the same topic).
+Do not close this tab.

 > One of the features of Power Virtual Agents is that you can quickly incorporate text into bots.
 This becomes new topics for you to edit and configure.
 FAQ sites make good sources of text, and they can be any publicly available site, even a competitors!
-In the next exercise, you will generate your own topics from the US CDC FAQ site.
-Do not navigate away from this browser window.
+In the next exercise, you will generate your own topics from an American Covid FAQ site.

 # Exercise \#2: Create Topics